 Buying or selling a home can be fraught with a number of unforeseen issues, one of them being the current state of the home’s roofing.
 For buyers, a bad roof can easily turn into thousands of dollars of added expenses spent on unexpected repairs.
 For sellers, it can result in a significantly reduced selling price or even the loss of the sale itself.
 A roof inspection can provide peace of mind to both parties by uncovering minor issues before they become major problems.
-At Vertex Roofing, our licensed Roofing Contractors Utah handle the process of inspecting your roof, using what we’ve learned over our 20 years of business within the Wasatch Front.
+At Vertex Roofing, our licensed Roofing Contractors Utah handle the process of inspecting your roof, using what we’ve learned since 2009 within the Wasatch Front.

 What is a Roofing Inspection?